martin-millon/CosmoHammer/doc/source/user/parallelization.rst

     sampler = MpiCosmoHammerSampler(params, likelihoodComputationChain, filePrefix,
         walkersRatio, burninIterations, sampleIterations)

-3) Using MPI, OpenMP, and Python multiprocessing.
+3) Using MPI, OpenMP, and Python multiprocess.
 Choose the number m of OpenMP threads and the number k of multiprocessing threads such that n=k*m.
 Choose $NUM=N when executing the python script

 ``$ export OMP_NUM_THREADS=m``
 ::